By using Replypad, you agree to our Cookie Policy.

 • Set priority, labels or team if needed.

-• Snooze the conversation to another time.
+• Snooze the ticket to another time.

 • Add or remove yourself as a follower.

-• Delete a conversation.
+• Delete a ticket.

-• Mark a conversation as spam.
+• Mark a ticket as spam.

 Mark as Read or Unread